peter.bike

 At the east end of the tunnel, a somewhat steep ramp connects to the station building and the street.
 A small lift is also available as an alternative to this steep ramp.

 The west end of the tunnel connects to the VTA light rail platforms.
-A pedestrian grade crossing across the VTA light rail tracks provides access to streets west of the station.
+A grade crossing for people across the VTA light rail tracks provides access to streets west of the station.

 The track 2/3 and 8/9 platforms have full-width mini-highs serving all those tracks.
 The track 4/5 platform only has a mini-high for track 4.
 The track 6/7 platform has no mini-high.
 A manual lift has to be used for accessing trains on tracks 5, 6, and 7.